You are viewing a story from harrypotterfanfiction.com

 Ron furrowed his brows at my last statement, seeming confused by my anger and the way that the conversation had gone.
 I realised that I had been shouting and had stood up somewhere in the middle of my rant.
 I noticed that a few people around me had gone quiet and turned to stare, hoping that they would get to see another Hermione Granger floor show.

 I made my way to the library, arriving early this time, which made a change after arriving a shocking three minutes late the time before.
-I was pretty sure however that Madame Pince wouldn’t let me away early, but I decided that start the detention anyway.
+I was pretty sure however that Madame Pince wouldn’t let me away early, but I decided to start the detention anyway.
 There was no point hanging around and waiting for Malfoy to show up and I really needed to be doing something to help and take my mind of the whole Ron/ Cormac saga.

 I turned around to face Malfoy, who had gone over to the nearby table and put his bag down.